 Invisible Orthodontics

-Invisible treatment, has been around for many years.
+Invisible treatment has been around for decades.
 What is new is the

 manufacturing technique and the marketing technique.

-Beginning in 2000, a company, based in the bay area with manufacturing
+Beginning in 2000, a company, based in the San Francisco bay area with manufacturing

 facilities overseas, came up with a new way of making invisible